dpaquette/BugTracker.NET/BlogTopics.md

  - Look for long methods (hello btnet.MyPop3.fetch_messages() at ~250 lines)
  - Detecting duplicate code
 1. Changing up the data access layer
+ - Should we initially deploy with a database project and then, slowly move tables under EF?
  - Why move to EF
  - Defining models
  - Abstract and replace the data layers